testcontainers/testcontainers-java/README.md

 ## Maven dependencies

-In the dependency description below, replace `--artifact name--` with one of the following:
+TestContainers is distributed in a handful of modules:

 * **junit** for just core functionality and generic containers support
 * **mysql**, **postgresql** or **oracle-xe** for database container support
 * **selenium** for selenium support

+In the dependency description below, replace `--artifact name--` as appropriate:

     <dependency>